stundenblume/platypus_doc/docs/source/odroid/index.rst

 Backing up Image from the eMMC memory
 -----------------------------

 A similar procedure as described in the previous section can be used for backing up the Image in the eMMC module.
- :
+Follow these steps:

   * Load the Image on a SDCard as described above
   * Set the memory Switch to select SDCard